FracassandoCasualmente/SDistribuidos-StaySafe/README.md

 ## Authors

-*(fill-in line below with group identifier e.g. G31; and then delete this line)*
 **Group G15**

 ### Code identification

 In all the source files (including POMs), please replace __GXX__ with your group identifier.
-The group identifier is composed of a G and the gropu number - always with two digits.
+The group identifier is composed of a G and the group number - always with two digits.
 This change is important for code dependency management, to make sure that your code runs using the correct components and not someone else's.

 ### Team members